Request a demo

 Also, the basis for the two tests is different.
 For instance, Cx uses the owner's project requirements (OPR) as the goals for the test, and the CxA identifies these early in the process to ensure the building meets those requirements.
 RCx utilizes current facility requirements (CFR), which are essentially the parameters that the building and its systems should meet to perform at their best.

-Icon Reasons for Retro-Commissioning
+Reasons for retro-commissioning

 There are several reasons why a building owner or operations team would choose to have RCx performed on a building.
-The following are some of the most common reasons a building could benefit from RCx:

 • Commissioning was never performed when the building was constructed or the system was installed.